How to Crochet a Headband: Easy Free Pattern (3 Ways to Wear It)

 Quick answer

-The easiest this beginner wearable for beginners usually uses a simple rectangle, a repeatable stitch pattern, and yarn that feels soft but still gives enough structure to hold its shape.
+The easiest headband for beginners usually uses a simple rectangle, a repeatable stitch pattern, and yarn that feels soft but still gives enough structure to hold its shape.

 Why a the finished piece is a good beginner project?